 The absence of the new birth experience — genuine conversion, brings complications to our understanding of scriptural truths or biblical prophecies.
 Where this becomes even more dangerous is when we school ourselves in all forms of religious findings and research without necessary salvation.
 At this point, we try to analyze God’s word using men’s philosophy. forgetting that the letter killeth, but the spirit gives light.

 The new birth experience is crucial for our coming into terms with the word of God and receiving this revelation as revealed by the Spirit of God.
-It will also guide us from becoming victims of misguided teachings and many questionable school of thought out there about the rapture of the saints.
+It will also guide us from becoming victims of misguided teachings and many questionable schools of thought out there about the rapture of the saints.
 But when things are in place, it becomes easy for us to take the word of God as the final authority.
 Holding firm to its teachings and getting ourselves ready for the coming of the Lord.

 Paul’s Advice To Timothy